hasansamee/Gotya/README.md

 ## Challenges we ran into

-1. Meeting 1 ft. proximity precision for finding belongings and group / maktab fellow was challenging.
+1. Meeting 1 ft. proximity precision for finding belongings and group fellow was challenging.

 2. Making BLE (low energy Bluetooth devices) working in mesh network to make them able to communicate with each other.